grain-lang/grain/stdlib/set.md

 remove : (a, Set<a>) -> Void
 ```

 Removes the given value from the set.
-If the value does not exist, nothing happens.
+If the value doesn't exist, nothing happens.

 Parameters: